Expenditures and Revenues Reported by Florida's County Governments

 Local governments are accountable for the manner in which they spend public funds, and the submission of financial reports required by state law is one method of demonstrating accountability.
 Two types of local government financial reporting are the Annual Financial Audit and the Annual Financial Report (AFR).

 Section 218.39, F.S., requires all counties and those municipalities that meet a certain threshold for revenues or expenditures to have an annual financial audit of their accounts and records conducted by an independent certified public accountant within nine months after the end of its fiscal year.
 The statute requires these annual county financial audit reports to be filed with the State of Florida's Auditor General.

 Section 218.32, F.S., requires counties, municipalities, and special districts to complete and submit to the Florida Department of Financial Services (DFS) a copy of its annual financial report (i.e., AFR) for the previous fiscal year no later than nine months after the end of the fiscal year.
 The AFR is not an audit but rather a unique financial document completed using a format (i.e., Uniform Accounting System Manual) prescribed by the DFS.

-The DFS's Bureau of Local Government has created a web-based AFR system called Local Government Electronic Reporting or LOGER.
+The DFS' Bureau of Local Government has created a web-based, Annual Financial Reporting (AFR) system called Local Government Electronic Reporting or LOGER.
 One feature of the LOGER system allows users to access the reported expenditures and revenues of individual counties, municipalities, and independent special districts.
 At the present time, interested parties can access these documents or generate system reports for AFR years 2019-2022 via the Department's new Florida Open Financial Statement System.
 System reports for prior AFR years 2011-2018 can still be generated via the Department's Local Government Financial Reporting-Reports.
 It is EDR's understanding that the Department plans to merge the data into the new Florida Open Financial Statement System and discontinue the other system in the near future.